NielsdaWheelz/conductor-cli/docs/s0/s0_prs/s0_pr_1.md

 ## goal

-introduce `agentsd` (daemon) and a length-prefixed unix-socket rpc channel so `agents` can reliably talk to a single local daemon instance, auto-spawning it when needed.
+introduce `agencyd` (daemon) and a length-prefixed unix-socket rpc channel so `agency` can reliably talk to a single local daemon instance, auto-spawning it when needed.

 this pr adds **infrastructure only**. it must not implement run/worktree/tmux/sqlite logic beyond minimal boot wiring.

 ## hard constraints

-- do not modify `docs/agents.md` or `docs/slices.md`
+- do not modify `docs/agency.md` or `docs/slices.md`
 - do not introduce any s1/s2 commands (`ls/show/diff/merge`)
-- no user-facing `agents ping` command; ping is **internal only**
+- no user-facing `agency ping` command; ping is **internal only**
 - unix domain socket only (no tcp)
 - no pidfiles/lockfiles; single-daemon exclusivity is enforced by socket bind
 - cli never opens sqlite (daemon owns db in later prs)